-The Irrawaddy River – also known as Ayeyarwaddy – stretches across the Asian nation of Myanmar, flowing from north to south through numerous captivating towns and cities, each brimming with Far Eastern character and cultural intrigue.
-Myanmar, formerly Burma, offers a wealth of cultural experiences and sightseeing opportunities, from quaint charming villages to ancient archaeological sites where historic temples and impressive monuments stand as testament to the region’s long and fascinating heritage.
+The Irrawaddy River – also known as Ayeyarwaddy – stretches across the Asian nation of Myanmar, flowing north to south through numerous captivating towns and cities, each brimming with Far Eastern character and cultural intrigue.
+Myanmar, formerly Burma, offers a wealth of cultural experiences and sightseeing opportunities, from quaint charming villages to ancient archaeological sites where historic temples and impressive monuments stand as a testament to the region’s long and fascinating heritage.

 An Irrawaddy river cruise offers an amazing way to appreciate the natural beauty and local charm of a plethora of destinations across Myanmar, providing guests with plenty of opportunities to immerse themselves in the Burmese way of life, including insights into both the region’s historic and modern-day culture.
-Travelling either north or south across this beautiful country, river cruisers can savour every port on their Irrawaddy river cruise itinerary and create memories that will truly last for a lifetime.
+Travelling either north or south across this beautiful country, river cruisers can savour every port on their Irrawaddy river cruise itinerary and create memories that will truly last a lifetime.

 As the largest city and former capital of Myanmar, Yangon is the nation’s economic hub and although it is not actually situated on the banks of the Irrawaddy, river cruise itineraries will often include the city either at the end or beginning of a voyage along this majestic waterway.